-Unfortunately the increased popularity of the automobile combined with harsh economic times eventually led to the decline and demise of the railway.
-Today it is almost forgotten, even among the communities it once helped build.
-But for those who care to look, and know where to look, many traces and artifacts can still be found.
+Unfortunately, the increased popularity of the automobile combined with harsh economic times eventually led to the decline and demise of the interurbans.
+By the time it ceased operations in 1938, the Lake Shore Electric was among only a handful left.
+Today it is almost completely forgotten, even among the communities it helped build.
+But for those who care to look, and know where to look, many structures, artifacts, and other traces can still be found.

 (click on map to view full size)